-The minister commended GEPA for leading the charge thus far, and urged them to do
+The minister commended GEPA for leading the charge thus far, and urged them to do even more in achieving what he described as an ambitious and audacious target.

 He added: "We have built enough momentum for take-off and we must do so with only one outcome in mind: a successful implementation."